Your privacy is important to Avon Needs Trees

-The Administrator will store personal information supplied by funders, volunteers and supporters (this may include name, home address, telephone number and email address) in files on a personal computer which are protected by anti-virus software and backed up securely with on-line or external drive storage.
+The Secretary will store personal information supplied by funders, volunteers and supporters (this may include name, home address, telephone number and email address) in files on a personal computer which are protected by anti-virus software and backed up securely with on-line or external drive storage.

 Within Avon Needs Trees we will have a named volunteer to oversee data protection and ensure accountability to you.
-A reporting structure within ANT has been established.
+A reporting structure within CCA has been established.
 The current named volunteer is Peter Williams.